Religious book owners and their networks. Lay religious practices and social connectivity in the urbanized Low Countries (c.1370-c.1550)

 [Zwart 2024]

-Het proefschrft kan in open access worden geraadpleegd via deze link:
+Het proefschrft kan in open access worden geraadpleegd via deze links:

 Tekstmededelingen: